 Sitting quietly for a few minutes and being mindful of your thoughts can seem like a luxury you don’t have time for.
 Although meditation might seem out of place in this fast-paced world, it’s becoming more popular.
-In fact, 8 percent of US adults meditate these days—just slightly less than the 9.5 percent who do yoga.
+In fact, over 14 percent of US adults meditate these days—more than the 10 percent who do yoga.
 Meditation helps you be more creative, more resilient, and better able to handle various emotions—all things that can help you succeed.
 Here are 5 easy ways to try out meditation.

-- Sneak out at lunchtime.
+- Take a break at lunchtime.
 Don’t worry if you feel like you don’t know what you’re doing.
 Meditation centers like MNDFL in NYC, Mindful Boston in Boston, or Unplug Meditation in Los Angeles offer guided meditations for all levels.
-Book a cushion and let someone else help guide your thoughts.
+Right now, they’re offering live streams and recorded meditations.
+Let someone else help guide your thoughts.

 - Go on a walk.
 Meditation doesn’t have to mean sitting quietly.
 Go for a stroll and pay attention to all five senses.
 Focus on the feeling of the ground under your feet with each step, the sounds around you (even if it’s car horns and sirens instead of birdsongs), and the different smells of greenery and local eateries.
 Anything that helps take your mind off your to-do list is a plus.

 - Use an app.
-If you take public transit, combine meditation with your commute.
-Just pop in some headphones on your way to the office and hit play on a free meditative app like Headspace or Calm.
+Wherever you are, just pop in some headphones and hit play on a free meditative app like Headspace or Calm.
 The programs are usually short, super relaxing and nobody will suspect that you aren’t listening to music.

-- Take a class at a gym.
+- Take a class.
 Combine physical activity with meditation by taking a class that has a mindfulness component.
-Two to try: Antigravity Cocooning at New York City’s Crunch Gym locations or Equinox’s HeadStrong classes.
+Check out ClassPass and CorePower for streaming options.
 And then, of course, there’s the zen-like state that you reach during Shavasana at the end of every yoga class.